LisbonLisboaPortugal.com

 Related articles: Lisbon day trips - guide to Cacilhas

-It is possible to catch a taxi or Uber/Bolt from Lisbon to Cristo Rei, but the journey is surprisingly long.
-It is around 14km from the Baixa district to Cristo Rei, and a traffic-free journey takes around 20 minutes.
-A typical fare costs around €12 for up to four people.
-However, heavy traffic around the Ponte 25 de Abril bridge can significantly increase the fare.
-Uber/Bolts must pay the toll for the 25 de Abril bridge (€2.15) when heading back into the city.
+It is possible to catch an Uber or Bolt from Lisbon to Cristo Rei, and this would be my choice if I were limited for time or travelling with children.
+The route is 14km from the Baixa district to Cristo Rei, and a traffic-free journey takes around 20 minutes.
+A typical fare is around €12 for up to four people.
+However, heavy traffic around the Ponte 25 de Abril can significantly increase the fare.
+Uber and Bolt drivers must pay the toll for the 25 de Abril bridge (€2.15) when heading back into the city.

-There is no direct bus service from Lisbon to Cristo Rei, and the closest services stop on the A2 expressway just after the 25 de Abril bridge (GPS: 38.673, -9.173).
+There is no direct bus service from Lisbon to Cristo Rei, and the closest stop is on the A2 expressway just after the 25 de Abril bridge (GPS: 38.673, -9.173 - link to Google Maps).
 From here, it is a 15-minute (850m) uphill walk to Cristo Rei.
+For a first visit to Cristo Rei, I would not choose this bus option.

-The bus is useful when you want to return to Lisbon, as the walk is quicker and shorter (it's downhill, and you do not have to cross the A2).
+This bus is useful when you want to return to Lisbon, as the walk is shorter (it's downhill, and you do not have to cross the A2).
 There are also many departures, as every bus heading into Lisbon stops here.

-Our opinion: Of all the options, the ferry and bus route is the best way to travel to Cristo Rei.
-This route provides a more enjoyable tourist activity, as it includes a ride on a ferry and the chance to visit the town of Cacilhas.
+My opinion: Of all the options, the ferry and bus route is the best way to travel to Cristo Rei.
+The ferry and bus is simply more fun, with a boat ride across the estuary and time to explore Cacilhas

 The following sections will explain in detail the journey from Lisbon to Cristo Rei via Cacilhas.